csc-training/summerschool/intro-to-hpc/scalability/README.md

 ```
 where $T_1$ is the runtime with a single GCD and $T_n$ is the runtime with $n$ GCDs.
 The resource cost is $n T_n$, that is, the GCD-seconds or GCD-hours consumed.

+As a rule of thumb, parallel efficiencies higher than 75% are usually considered reasonable.
+This corresponds to a speedup of 1.5 when doubling the number GCDs/cores/nodes or to a speedup of 3 when quadrupling.